apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

 * Various aspects of Mysteriouslier: Horror at Scryer's Crypt could probably be sped up (like the cube animations and such) but it's been mostly left alone apart from the initial door-opening animation.
+* The cocking animation on the third catapult in Castle Crimson has been left alone, for boring technical reasons.
+* The egg-incubation timer in A Good Egg has been left alone; it's already pretty quick, and amusing to boot.

 Known Bugs
 ==========